 Take 30 seconds to sign up to TLP and you’ll receive free, tailored information for your aspirations and stage straight to your inbox, as well as be the first to know about new, free events – what are you waiting for?

 Law school only focuses on readings, coursework and more readings.
 While there is a kernel of truth to this statement, it is untrue.

 Granted the readings are heavier than other subjects, so you need to learn to read purposefully.
 Thus, long hours are usually spent at the library.

 However, when exams are over or when weekends allow for it, breaks are in order.
 In fact, the Wills Memorial Library in the University of Bristol Law School cuts its opening hours after the exam period.
 This ensures law students do not spend their university lives confined to the library.

-Law school is undeniably competitive.
+Law school is undeniably competitive and studying law degrees is challenging.
 Competition exists for prizes, in law-related competitions and mostly among contemporaries.

 However, competition can actually be a good thing.
 A healthy dose of competition brings out the best between students.
 Yet a proper appreciation of law school should transcend mere competition.

 There is a line between healthy and unhealthy competition.
 You can work out which is which by if the competition is to improve one’s legal skills or merely being competitive for its own sake.

 This myth could stem from the lack of adequate diversity in the judiciary, or from misguided conceptions based on certain drama serials (such as Suits).

 Contrary to expectations, law school is a smorgasbord of personas.
 Law schools accept students based on merit instead of any other discriminatory criteria.
 Thus, it accepts students of all socioeconomic status from around the world.